Summer Camp – How Long to Send My Child?

 Once parents have decided on a summer camp, which isn’t always an easy task, they are faced with a new question: How long should my child attend?
 How many weeks is the right amount of time for camp?

 First-timers are sometimes nervous about going away to camp, both kids and parents.
 While parents are mature enough to temper their worry with logic (though I’ve met a few parents that don’t seem to have this skill), kids are sometimes understandably nervous.
 A shorter session is easier to get the mind around than a longer one and kids can “mark time”, basically understanding that two weeks is similar to a school vacation, which, any kid will tell you, always seem too short!
-It’s also a good “taste” of the camp experience.
+The two week session is a “taste” of the camp experience.
 At Camp Waziyatah, we have 2,4,6 and 8 week sessions.
 The two week sessions start at the same time as the four week sessions, and we do not refill the spaces left in cabins when two-week campers leave.
 We feel this would be disruptive to the bonding of cabin groups, which we go to great lengths to foster.
-In general, we think two week sessions are good for the very youngest campers (under 10) in their first year, or very worried campers, and by “very” I mean much more than the normal amount of nervousness which is common with all campers.
+In general, we think two week sessions can be considered for the very youngest campers (age 6 or 7) in their first year, or very worried campers, and by “very” I mean much more than the normal amount of nervousness which is common with all campers.
 But, like all things, it’s not that simple.

 So to sum up, I would say that four weeks is the right amount of time for most campers, even young ones.
 If in doubt, stick with this.
 It’s a good amount of time for an indelible and wonderful camp experience.
 Six or eight weeks is the right amount of time for families who already accept and understand the benefits of full summer camping and are ready to go for it, as well as returning campers who absolutely love camp.
 Two weeks is good for very young campers and very worried campers.
 Remember that almost all kids worry about going away the first time.
 This is perfectly normal and parents should not let normal fears rule the day.
 Kids are welcomed to come for two weeks, if you think it is best, but suggesting to a camper to extend if they are happy with camp is not a good plan.
 You select the time and leave it at that.
 Gauge the feelings and emotional makeup of your camper and the decision should be a lot easier.
 And if you’re still struggling to decide, call me and I’ll walk you through it.